 - Appointing executives to roles in middle management, such as department heads.

-- Because the Board of Directors is the highest level of management, it is also responsible for dealing with the outside world and is held accountable to an organization’s shareholders for the corporation’s performance.
+- The Board of Directors is the highest level of management.
+It is responsible for dealing with the outside world.
+The Board is accountable to the organization’s shareholders for the corporation’s performance.

 - Creating strategic financial management, strategies and policies for the organization.